Professional Communication - Bachelor of Communication Studies

 MacEwan.ca/CommunicationDegree

 In our fast-paced world of evolving and conventional media, communication is key to interpersonal, organizational and career success.
 The Bachelor of Communication Studies program provides students with a solid foundation in the fundamental skills of critical thinking, writing, editing, and research.
-Common coursework for professional communication and journalism majors builds a foundation in language, composition, visual communication, communication theory, communication law and research methods supported by a liberal arts framework.
+Common coursework for professional communication and journalism majors builds a foundation in language, composition, visual communication, communication theory, communication law and research methods, supported by a liberal arts framework.
 The courses in the majors offer depth, specialization, and choice.
-The minor provides additional scope and depth to your studies.
+The minors provide additional scope and depth to your studies.
 The program offers many opportunities to integrate what you have learned in the classroom with real-life projects that engage the community and provide students with an enhanced learning experience.
 The field is forward-looking, and so is this program of studies.

 The Bachelor of Communication Studies program prepares students for strategic roles in business, traditional and new media, not-for-profit and public sector organizations: wherever clear, correct, and effective messages are valued.
 Confident in research methodology and contemporary communication theory, students are also ready for graduate studies in communication or a related field.